Sponsored Link •

 All that attention to getting the types right doesn't necessarily mean you don't have other bugs in your program.
 A type is a narrow piece of information about your data.
 When you look at large programs that deal with a lot of strong typing, you see that many words are spent working around strong typing.

-Objects, and you'll have to cast them back to whatever type they really
+have to cast them back to whatever type they really are once you

-are once you start using them."
-That means you have even more finger typing, because of
+start using them."
+That means you have even more finger typing,

 Python doesn't require you to write the cast, and its containers are completely generic.
 So it has the plus side of generic containers without the downside.
 It doesn't have the plus side that the C++ folks claim to get with their templates and other generics.
 But in practice that mechanism turns out to be very cumbersome.
 Even compiler writers have difficulty getting templates to work correctly and efficiently, and the programmers certainly seem to have a lot of trouble learning how to use it correctly.
 Templates are a whole new language that has enormous complexity.